contember/docs/docs/reference/admin/components/relationship-components.md

 title: Relationship components
 ---

-Contember Admin provides relationship components that allow you to traverse relationships in the entity tree and provide a convenient way to access and display related entities.
+Contember Interface provides relationship components that allow you to traverse relationships in the entity tree and provide a convenient way to access and display related entities.

 The `HasMany` and `HasOne` components are the main relationship components.
 The `HasMany` component is used to manage "has-many" relationships, while the `HasOne` component is used to manage "has-one" relationships.